RIKEN-RCCS/lens3/v1/doc/admin-guide.md

 ### Updating MinIO and Mc Binaries

-MinIO and Mc should be updated manually.
-Note that Lens3 may fail to operate on updating versions of MinIO or Mc.
+MinIO and Mc command should be updated manually.
+It is recommended to stop the Lens3 service.
+Note that Lens3 only works with a specific version of MinIO because it checks output messages from MinIO and Mc.
+It may fail to operate after updating.

 ```
+lens3$ mc alais set ALIAS ...
-lens3$ mc admin update
+lens3$ mc admin update ALIAS
+lens3$ mc update
 ```

 ### Redis DB Backup